TejaKummarikuntla/mnist-Android/README.md

 ## Usage

-Just open this project with Android Studio and is ready to run, this will work with x86 and armeabi-v7a architectures.
+Just open this project with Android Studio and is ready to run.

 ### How to export my model?